Intility/bifrost-skins/vscode-bifrost-theme/README.md

 ___
 ## Feedback
 There are a lot of bits and pieces that can and have been colored in VS Code by this theme, and I anticipate some bugs and/or less-than-optimal color usage.
-If you are using the theme and want to either report a bug/potential color issue and/or give other feedback on the theme, please [get in touch](msteams://teams.microsoft.com/l/chat/0/0?users=august.gaukstad@intility.no) with me *(the link opens a chat with me in Microsoft Teams)*.
+If you are using the theme and want to either report a bug/potential color issue and/or give other feedback on the theme, please [get in touch](https://teams.microsoft.com/l/chat/0/0?users=august.gaukstad@intility.no) with me! *(the link opens a chat with me in Microsoft Teams)*.

 **Happy coding! :)**